kip218/CTF-writeups/16-bit-AES/readme.md

 ![](image2.png)

 If I give it the correctly encrypted ciphertext, it will give me the flag.
+To do this I'll have to somehow figure out what key the server is using for encryption.

 ### Challenge solution